lucasdale99/FCONN_Backend/README.md

     connection <monitor> to ip closed at Timeout error.

 This just means that your IP isn't allowed to connect.
 This is something you only do in development.

+To start up the backend server nodemon server